Einsteins-Workshop/launch-mc/README.md

 	a.
 To check, run cmd in admin mode: type Windows-R, enter `cmd`, and do Shift-Ctl-Enter, typing in admin password

 	b.
 Type `python --version`.
-If this gives a python version of 3.12.1 or above, then skip remaining install python steps
+If this gives a python version of 3.12 or above, then skip remaining install python steps

     c.
-If Python 3.12.0a5 is installed, uninstall it with command `winget uninstall python --id Python.Python.3.12` If it shows two options, such as Python3.12.0a5 and Python 3.14.0, run `winget uninstall python --id Python.Python.3.12 --all-versions`

-    d.
-Install python through command line, either `winget install Python.Python.3.13` if no prior version of python was installed, or `winget install Python.Python.3.12` if Python 3.12.0a5 was.
+Install python through command line, with `winget install Python.Python.3.13` .
 Note that the current window will not have python in its path, so you may want to create a new cmd shell.

 2. Install git.

 	a.
 To check, run `git --version`.
 If this gives any sort of version, then skip remaining install git steps

 	b.
 Install git through command line call `winget install git --id Git.Git --source winget`.
+If that does not work, try `winget install git --id Microsoft.Git --source winget`.
 Note that the current window will not have python in its path, so you may want to create a new cmd shell.

 3. Clone repository